 Before using any telescope for solar observing, make sure to install all dustcaps or other protective covers on all optical components such as finder scopes to keep sunlight from passing through them.
 Glancing through an uncovered optical system, even for an instant, can cause permanent eye damage.
 Always install protective caps on all optical instruments if left out during daylight hours.

-Limited Lifetime Warranty against defects in materials or workmanship.
+Limited Warranty against defects in materials or workmanship for one year from date of purchase.
 This warranty is for the benefit of the original retail purchaser only.
 For complete warranty details contact us at 800-676-1343.

 Please note this product was not designed or intended by the manufacturer for use by a child 12 years of age or younger.

 Visit our product support section for instruction manuals and more